logo

 The Premier League’s record appearance-maker retired in August of 2020, having made six appearances in 2019-20 to help West Brom get back into the top tier.

-Like many of his old England team-mates, the 39-year-old has already done some punditry since hanging up his boots.
+Like many of his old England team-mates, the 41-year-old has done some punditry since hanging up his boots.
+He reportedly has no desire to go into coaching.

 READ: Iconic debuts: Sergio Agüero’s blistering introduction to Man City

-After leaving City in 2013, Balotelli has spent time with AC Milan, Liverpool, Nice, Marseille and Brescia.
+After leaving City in 2013, Balotelli has spent time with AC Milan, Liverpool, Nice, Marseille, Brescia, AC Monza, Adana Demirspor and – currently – Swiss side FC Sion.